Swapnil-77/dsa-demo/README.md

 # dsa-demo
-this is demo for git &amp; git-hub
+this is demo for git &amp; git-hub.